abin-k/RECOMMENDATION_SYSTEM/README.md

 ## 1.Recommendation system based on cosine similarity
 Developed a Music recommendation systems using cosine similarity.

+Cosine similarity is a mathematical technique that measures the similarity between two vectors.
+In the context of music recommendation, cosine similarity can be used to compare a user's listening history with the music in a database and generate recommendations based on the similarity between the user's listening history and the music in the database.

+TF-IDF vectorizer is used to convert song into a vector representation that can be used to compute similarity scores between songs.
+TF-IDF vectorizer is a powerful tool for music recommendation as it allows for a quantitative analysis of the songs and can help identify songs with similar themes and subject matter.

 ## 2.Recommendation system based on k-means clustering